Stop the depletion of forests in Cameroon!

 The protection of these forests is of great importance for the survival of many species and, in view of the climate catastrophe, for our entire planet.

 Both palm oil plantations and logging activities are devastating for the environment and for the local population.
-As the concession borders on Campo Ma’an National Park over a distance of fifty kilometres, the protected area is in acute danger, as are animal migration routes and the habitat of gorillas.
+As the concession borders on Campo Ma’an National Park over a distance of fifty kilometers, the protected area is in acute danger, as are animal migration routes and the habitat of gorillas.
 The destruction of the forest also means that Bagyeli indigenous people and fishermen are at risk of losing their livelihoods.

 We therefore ask you to

-stop the Camvert SARL company;
+stop Camvert SARL;

 put the rainforest under protection;